lucasmitrak/dfbuild/README.md

 # dfbuild
+This tool creates a Dwarf Fortress build with common tools, enhancements, and bugfixes.
+Microsoft Windows only.

 ## Description
 dfbuild is a bash script that installs and configures the following components:
 * Dwarf Fortress v47.05